 A crucial part of our collaborative approach has been establishing a Knowledge Transfer Partnership (KTP) with the University of Glasgow.
 The KTP is providing validation, peer review and development of new technologies for specific application to this problem domain.
 Working closely with Glasgow University means that our solutions are independently reviewed and bring the most applicable academically validated solutions to ensure the best outcome for the public.

 Jim Berryman, Knowledge Transfer Advisor from Innovate UK’s Knowledge Transfer Network commented that this partnership between FCDO Services and SVGC is:

 “… one of the best examples of the ability to pull through technologies into the industrial supply chain and to make a real difference ultimately to the benefit of the British people.”

 The aims within this project were to establish from the ground-up an efficient approach to sensitivity reviewing digital records for transfer to TNA, identifying and integrating new technology solutions to enable this, and training, support and guidance for sensitivity reviewers using the system.

 The customer feedback was that SVGC exceeded users’ needs and extended their appetite for further capability.
 Through the implementation of this project, team members have changed from digitally nervous, to embracing technologies and becoming idea generators for digital innovation.

 The In-Service capability introduced by SVGC has enabled users to sensitively review the digital records to meet the legislative requirements for transfer to the public domain.
 Support continues to be delivered to budget and the project has enabled the completion of the relevant year of essential sensitivity review.

-“I realised I needed some help and SVGC delivered – bringing innovation, novel solutions, academic rigour and a robust engineered approach in a collaborative, open, honest and tenacious way”.
+“Digital Review is a complex and particularly challenging problem but SVGC delivered – bringing innovation, novel solutions, academic rigour and a robust engineered approach in a collaborative, open, honest and tenacious way”.